Jouri-IT/holbertonschool-hbnb/part1/holbertonschool-hbnb.md

 **Figure 3 — Sequence diagram for the User Registration API call.**

+#### API Call Description

+This API call creates a new user account by validating the submitted information, generating a unique identifier, storing the new user in the database, and returning a successful creation response.
+The purpose of this sequence diagram is to illustrate how the Presentation, Business Logic, and Persistence layers collaborate to process a user registration request while maintaining separation of concerns.

+#### Flow of Interactions

+1. The client sends a `POST /users` request to the Presentation Layer.
+2. The Presentation Layer forwards the request to the `HBnBFacade`.
+3. The facade invokes the `User` model to validate the data and create a new `User` object.
+4. The `UserRepository` stores the new user in the database.
+5. A confirmation is returned through the facade and Presentation Layer.
+6. The client receives a **201 Created** response containing the new user information.

+---

 ### 4.2 Place Creation

 The client sends place details, including who owns it.
 The facade passes this to the `Place` model, which validates and creates a new `Place` object.
 The facade saves it via `PlaceRepository` and sends a confirmation back.